Commands and AI Agent Actions

 Slash commands in Slack

-In addition to thread-specific commands, Pullflow provides Slash commands to configure and manage integrations directly in Slack channels.
+In addition to thread-specific commands, PullFlow provides Slash commands to configure and manage integrations directly in Slack channels.

 Available Slash commands

-Add the Pullflow bot to a channel
+Add the PullFlow bot to a channel

-To invite the Pullflow bot to a specific Slack channel:
+To invite the PullFlow bot to a specific Slack channel:

-Update repo-to-channel configuration
+/invite @PullflowUpdate repo-to-channel configuration

 To configure or update repositories linked to a Slack channel: